 Pursuant to R.I.
-Gen. Laws § 31-36.1-1 et seq., the Division properly assessed the properly assessed the Taxpayer interest and a penalty on the tax liability.
+Gen. Laws § 31-36.1-1 et seq., the Division properly assessed the Taxpayer additional fuel use tax under IFTA and properly denied any tax credits and properly assessed the Taxpayer interest and a penalty on the tax liability.